noudess/docs-main/Linux-Server.md

 * CentOS
 * Fedora

+Note for Ubuntu 18.04.1:

+If you're using Ubuntu `18.04.1`, before Starting the Linux Installer, add the following apt repository:

+    sudo add-apt-repository "deb http://archive.ubuntu.com/ubuntu $(lsb_release -sc) main universe restricted     multiverse"

+This isn't necessary if you're running from the `18.04` iso.

 ### Starting the Linux Installer

 * First you will need to kick off the installer using the single line command line also referenced on the README in the EQEmu/Server repository